This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 If you’re staying in Saint-Malo and want to experience some of the places mentioned in this best of Brittany in a very short time, have a look at this private guided tour of Saint Malo, Cancale, Cap Frehel and Dinan.

-Dinan is very close to Saint-Malo, yet very different and it’s worth visiting both.
-You can actually go on a boat from Saint-Malo to Dinan, along the Rance River.
+You can also go on a boat from Saint-Malo to Dinan, along the Rance River.
 It’s a great way to visit both towns in one trip.
-Dinan is particularly remarkable for its charming street and it’s lovely medieval streets with half-timbered houses.

 You will have to get closer to the lighthouse to enjoy the beauty of the cape.
 That’s where you’ll get panoramic views and realise you are perched on stunning cliffs 70 metres above the sea.
 No construction is allowed there; you’ll only find one of the many lighthouses of the region.
 It’s one of the most powerful French lighthouses.
 Its light can be seen more than 50 km away.
 If it’s open when you visit, it’s worth climbing the stairs to the top!

-If you have time, you can walk to Fort La Latte for more spectacular views (2 to 3-hour return).
+If you have time, you can walk to Fort La Latte for more spectacular views (2 to 3 hours return).

-The peaceful Brehat Island is only a short ferry ride away from the mainland.
-There is no car on the small island so you’ll have to walk or cycle to discover its beauty.
+Bréhat Island is one of the easiest islands to visit – just a short ferry ride away – and feels completely different from the mainland.
+There is no car on the small island, so you’ll have to walk or cycle to discover its beauty.
 It’s often nicknamed Flower Island.
 But what surprised me the most on Brehat Island were the goats on the beach!

-The coastal walk near Ploumanach’ will take you around funny pink granite rocks, some up to 20-metre high and 300 million years old.
+The Pink Granite Coast around Ploumanac’h will take you around funny pink granite rocks, some up to 20-metre high and 300 million years old.
 Your imagination may let you spot a falling bottle, Napoleon’s hat or even a pig’s face.
 If you can be there at sunset, the colour contrasts are even more breathtaking.
 Plougrescant is famous for Castel Meur, the house between the rocks.
 There are a few interesting houses like that in the area.
 Nearby, Treguier is a charming small town worth visiting.

 When you travel, you often wish for beautiful sunny weather.
 Unless you’re heading to the Pointe du Raz.
 It gets even more impressive when the weather is stormy.
 The turbulent waters are unchained.
 The waves crashing on the lighthouse in front of the headland offer a fantastic show.